 But that’s not all that is spooky…

 If you bring dogs into this property, dogs become stiff, and all their attention is turned to the staircase.
 What could be there, we wonder?

 While many think of this as a swanky hotel located by Regent’s Park in Marylebone, it is haunted, spooking guests throughout 333 rooms.

 The property was built in the 1860s, costing £300,000.
 The haunted hotel had a big clientele with great names staying as guests such as Napoleon III, Mark Twain, and Oscar Wile.

 Among the 333 rooms, legend says that one room is haunted as of 1973.
 A BBC Radio stayed in the room, and he had woken up to find a glowing silhouette of a Victorian man floating gliding inside the room.

 Built on the foundations of an old prison in Holborn, the haunted Viaduct Tavern was constructed in 1875.

 The cells of the old prison are now used as the pub’s cellar.
-Pub staff say that the occasion trip needed in the cellar is often dreaded.
-With locked doors, unknown noises and flickering lights, the pub’s haunted cellar is the epitome of a spooky cliché.
+Pub staff says that the occasion trip needed in the cellar is often dreaded.
+With locked doors, unknown noises, and flickering lights, the pub’s haunted cellar is the epitome of a spooky cliché.